 GETTING AND SCHEDULING THE 5 HOUR CONSULT BLOCK:

-Truth is…I’m not getting rich selling consulting packages.
+Truth is…I’m not getting rich selling consulting training.
 But I enjoy helping people in this industry.

 Sometimes I end up chatting with contractors that end up purchasing a FedEx route without getting consulting or help from me.
 The people that usually try to save a few bucks by avoiding getting the help are usually people that have a friend that either was a FedEx contractor in the past or is currently a contractor, or worse – someone on a forum.
 These acquaintances are really just trying to help, but inadvertently might be doing harm than good.
 They make the buyer feel like they don’t need additional or professional help, which is a dangerous issue.
 The biggest problem is this –